 Here are some examples of common limiting beliefs:

-1.“I don’t deserve success or happiness.”
+1. Example of limiting beliefs: “I don’t deserve success or happiness.”

 But, there’s no reason to hold yourself back from happiness with negative thoughts from the past.
 We all make mistakes, fail, and embarrass ourselves.
 That’s what humans do!